 Do you know What is Derivative Market?
-It is a kind of instrument that is traded in the stock Exchange.
+It is a kind of instrument that is traded on the Stock Exchange.
 What exactly it is that we will see further.
 This article is all about “Derivative Market – Meaning, Types, Participants, and Differences”

-Derivative is a kind of instrument that derives its value from the underlying asset.
-This market was initiated in India in 2000 and since from then it is gaining the pace in the stock market significantly.
-You know that derivatives are highly leveraged instruments that increases the risk and rewards.
+A derivative is a kind of instrument that derives its value from the underlying asset.
+This market was initiated in India in 2000 and since then it is gaining pace in the stock market significantly.
+You know that derivatives are highly leveraged instruments that increase the risk and rewards.

-These underlying assets can be any sort like shares, debentures, currency and many more.
-Let’s start with know about the derivative markets first.
+These underlying assets can be of any sort like shares, debentures, currency, and many more.
+Let’s start with knowing about the derivative markets first.

 What is a Derivative Market?

-Meaning Derivative Market: Derivative instruments can be traded on the stock exchange or can be traded on the over the counter (OTC).
-Exchange simply defines about the establishment of the stock exchange where all the securities are traded and follows the rules and regulations by the SEBI.
+Meaning Derivative Market: Derivative instruments can be traded on the stock exchange or can be traded on the over-the-counter (OTC).
+Exchange simply defines the establishment of the stock exchange where all the securities are traded and follow the rules and regulations by the SEBI.

-Over-the-Counter (OTC) market defines about dealer oriented market of securities, which is unorganized market and where the trading happens using the mode of phone calls, emails etc. Derivative that are traded in the stock exchange are standardized and follows the regulations.
+Over-the-Counter (OTC) market defines the dealer-oriented market of securities, which is an unorganized market and where the trading happens using the mode of phone calls, emails, etc. A derivative that is traded in the stock exchange is standardized and follows the regulations.

-Where, the OTC market in which the derivative instruments gets deal are sort of customized market and lack of regulation in it and with that it also has higher counter party risk.
-These financial instruments helps in making the profit by making bet on the future value of the underlying asset.
+Where the OTC market in which the derivative instruments get dealt is a sort of customized market and lack regulation in it and with that, it also has higher counter-party risk.
+These financial instruments help in making a profit by making bet on the future value of the underlying asset.

 Why do investors find lucrative in derivative contracts?

-There are more advantage of dealing in the derivative contracts apart from making the profits.
+There is more advantage of dealing in the derivative contracts apart from making the profits.

 - It can be also used for speculation.

-- It also provides the protection against the market volatility.
+- It also provides protection against market volatility.